Dynamical Gravastars: Introduction

 \item {\bf Equation of state} We assume the following equation of state for the matter content of the model.
 For pressure $p$ less than a critical value ``pjump'' the matter obeys a relativistic equation of state $\rho=3 p$, which by Eq. \eqref{sumdiff} implies $\hat \rho=3 \hat p$.
 For pressure greater than pjump, we assume that the matter jumps to an equation of state $p+\rho=\beta$, which has the Gliner form as as modified by addition of a ``bag constant'' $\beta$.
 This addition plays a role similar to that played by the non-isotropic pressure introduced by Cattoen et al. \cite{cattoen} and others.\footnote{For the values $\beta=.1,~ .01 $ studied in our numerical examples, the cosmological constant can be set to zero without visibly changing the plotted results, so a jump triggered by the value of $\hat p$ is equivalent to one triggered by the value of $p$.
 For $\beta=.001$ the cosmological constant has a small effect on the numerical output, suggesting that for extremely small $\beta$ values there could be a substantive difference between a jump triggered by $\hat p$ and one triggered by $p$.
 This question remains to be studied in future work.}

 \item{\bf Range of rescaled $\Lambda$ values} The above ingredients are the content of our model.
 In programming the model, it is convenient to rescale to dimensionless variables for which the matter pressure at the center of the modified ``black'' hole is unity, $ p(0)=1$.
 After this rescaling, discussed in detail in Appendix B and shown in Table II for a $10^6 M_\odot$ hole, the rescaled parameter lambda is very small.
 For the numerical examples corresponding to $\beta=.1, ~.01,~ .001$ given below, lambda has a small effect on the displayed graphs, and could be set equal to zero.
-However, the calculation of the black hole ``wind'' given later depends crucially on $\Lambda$ having a nonzero positive value \end{itemize}
+This shows that when matter is present, an interior jump to the Gliner equation of state suffices to eliminate the horizon, without needing the presence of the Weyl scaling invariant dark energy action which was used \cite{AR} to eliminate the horizon in the vacuum Einstein equation case.
+However, the calculation of the black hole wind given later depends crucially on $\Lambda$ having a nonzero positive value \end{itemize}